Fix a Broken, Cracked, or Chipped Tooth in Derry, NH

 Dental crowns replace the visible biting surface of your tooth.
 In cases where it is too damaged to patch or fill, a replacement dental crown is used instead.
 This crown is a custom-designed cap that covers your damaged tooth, restoring the protection that the enamel used to give.

 Dental crowns are customized to uniquely fit your mouth and your smile.
 They look great, feel natural, and work exactly like your original tooth.
-See our page about Same Day Dental Crowns, for more information on this restoration process.
+See our page about Same-Day Dental Crowns, for more information on this restoration process.

-Talk to Us About Broken or Cracked Tooth Repair
+Contact Vanguard Dental Group About Broken or Cracked Tooth Repair